MENU

 In the early days, Mori Ogai, Masaoka Shiki, and others visited Karuizawa on foot or by horse-drawn railroad, climbing the Usui Pass and leaving their impressions of the area.

-In 1893, when the difficult construction of the Usui Line Uptight Railway (electric locomotive) between Yokogawa and Karuizawa was completed, many literary scholars began to come to Karuizawa.
+In 1893, after the completion of the difficult construction of the Usui Line Uptrain (electric locomotive) between Yokogawa and Karuizawa, many literary figures began to come to Karuizawa.

 Masamune Hakucho and Natsume Soseki first visited Karuizawa in 1912, Takeo Arishima and Tagore in 1916, and Saisei Muroo in 1920.

-Other notable names include Miekichi Suzuki, Sakutaro Hagiwara, Toson Shimazaki, Kanzo Uchimura, Tekkan Yosano and his wife Akiko, Hiroko Katayama, Tatsuo Hori, Ryunosuke Akutagawa, Yuuzo Yamamoto, Junichiro Tanizaki, Yuuzo Yamamoto, Tatsuo Doi, Hiroko Katayama, Tatsuo Hori, Ryunosuke Akutagawa, Yuzo Doi, Yuzo Tanizaki, Yuzo Yamamoto, and Yuko Doi.
-Tatsuo Hori, Tatsuo Hori, Ryunosuke Akutagawa, Bansui Doi, Junichiro Tanizaki, Yuzo Yamamoto, Genjiro Yoshida, Akira Maruoka, and others followed.
+Other notable artists include Miekichi Suzuki, Sakutaro Hagiwara, Toson Shimazaki, Kanzo Uchimura, Tekkan Yosano and his wife Akiko, Hiroko Katayama, Tatsuo Hori, Ryunosuke Akutagawa, and Ryuunosuke Doi.
+Tatsuo Hori, Ryunosuke Akutagawa, Bansui Doi, Junichiro Tanizaki, Yuzo Yamamoto, Genjiro Yoshida, Akira Maruoka, and others followed.

-They stayed at the Karuizawa Hotel (no longer in existence), Mampei Hotel, Tsuruya Ryokan, Mikasa Hotel, Hoshino Onsen, and Aburaya Ryokan, or rented a villa to spend the summer, leaving behind works set in Karuizawa.
-Karuizawa’s cool, refreshing air, its salon-like atmosphere, and the different atmosphere of a cosmopolitan summer resort stimulated the creativity of these literary figures.
+They spent their summers at the Karuizawa Hotel (no longer in existence), Mampei Hotel, Tsuruya Ryokan, Mikasa Hotel, Hoshino Onsen, and Aburaya Ryokan, or rented villas, and left works set in Karuizawa.
+Karuizawa’s cool, refreshing air, its salon-like atmosphere, and the different atmosphere of a cosmopolitan summer resort stimulated the creativity of the literary artists.

-Literary and artistic figures such as Takeo Arishima, Kanae Yamamoto, and Iwasaburo Okino-who had villas in Karuizawa-also began to appear around this time.
+Literary figures and artists with villas in Karuizawa, such as Takeo Arishima, Kanae Yamamoto, and Iwasaburo Okino, also began to appear around this time.

 Literary figures of the Showa Era